 We follow the authoritative guidance for fair value measurements when valuing our financial instruments for disclosure purposes.
 BPLP determine the fair value of its unsecured senior notes using market prices.
-The inputs used in determining the fair value of BPLP's unsecured senior notes is categorized at a level basis (as defined in ASC 820 "Fair Value Measurements and Disclosures", the accounting standards for Fair Value Measurements and Disclosures) due to the fact that we use quoted market rates to value these instruments.
+The inputs used in determining the fair value of BPLP's unsecured senior notes is categorized at a level basis (as defined in ASC 820 "Fair Value Measurements and Disclosures", the accounting standards for Fair Value Measurements and Disclosures, it has accounting the fair value with each of the fact that we use quoted market rates to value these instruments.
 However, the inputs used in determining the fair value could be categorized at a level 2 basis (as defined in the accounting standards for Fair Value Measurements and Disclosures) if trading volumes are low.
 We determine the fair value of our mortgage notes payable using discounted cash flow analysis by discounting the spread between the future contractual interest payments and hypothetical future interest payments on mortgage debt based on current market rates for similar securities.
 In determining the current market rates, we add our estimates of market spreads to the quoted yields on federal government treasury securities with similar maturity dates to our debt.
 The inputs used in determining the fair value of our mortgage notes payable and mezzanine notes payable are categorized at a level 3 basis (as defined in the accounting standards for Fair Value Measurements and Disclosures) due to the fact that we consider the rates used in the valuation techniques to be unobservable inputs.
 To the extent that there are outstanding borrowings under the unsecured line of credit, we utilize a discounted cash flow methodology in order to estimate the fair value.
-To the extent that credit spreads have changed since the origination, the net present value of the difference between future contractual interest payments and future interest payments based on our estimate of a current market rate would represent the difference between the book value and the fair value.
-Our estimate of a current market rate is based upon the rate, considering current market conditions and our specific credit profile, at which we estimate we could obtain similar borrowings.
-To the extent there are outstanding borrowings, this current market rate is estimated and therefore would be primarily based upon a level 3 input.
+To the extent that credit spreads have changed since the origination, the net present value of the difference between future contractual interest payments and future interest payments based on our estimate of a current market rate would represent the difference between the book value and the fair valu